Converting one of my Stack Overflow answer to a post

-In such case, the browser will first evaluate each unit to obtain the simplified form
+In such cases, the browser will first evaluate each unit to obtain the simplified form

-calc(X% + Ypx) then apply the above logic to position the image.
+calc(X% + Ypx) and then apply the above logic to position the image.

 calc(10% + 20px + 30% + -10px + 10% + 20px) calc((10% + 30% + 10%) + (20px + -10px + 20px)) calc(50% + 30px)